conradtchan/jobmon/README.md

 ## Backend

+Python 3 (3.4 or higher) is required on the machine running the back end.

 Make the data directory where JSON output is written to (set in the backend config)
 ```
 mkdir /var/spool/jobmon